Day Trips from Asheville

 Distance from Asheville: 31 miles west of Asheville, about 35 minutes by car

-Probably the biggest event of the year in Waynesville is Folkmoot USA (www.folkmootusa.org), which brings dance and folk music groups from several countries to downtown Waynesville.
+Probably the biggest event of the year in Waynesville is Folkmoot USA (www.folkmootusa.org), which brings dance and folk music groups from several countries to various venues in Waynesville.
 It is held during the last two weeks of July.

 Near the main downtown is Frog Level, which is trying to evolve into the town’s entertainment area.
 So far there’s not too much there beyond Frog Level Brewing Company (56 Commerce St., Waynesville, 828-254-5664, www.froglevelbrewing.com) and Panacea Coffee House Cafe (66 Commerce St., Waynesville, 828-452-6200, www.panaceacoffee.com).

-The best places to eat in town are Chef’s Table (30 Church St., Waynesville, 828-452-6210, www.thechefstableofwaynesville.com), which leans toward fine dining with fresh-made pastas, appetizers like fried quail legs in a bourbon glaze and entrées from $18-$38 for dinner, with an extensive wine list.
-A local favorite is the much more casual and homey The Sweet Onion (39 Miller St., Waynesville, 828-456-5559, www.sweetonionrestaurant.com), focused on updated Southern dishes such as bacon-wrapped meatloaf and mac and cheese with blue crab.
-Sandwiches and salads at The Sweet Onion for lunch are around $6 to $12, while dinner entrees are mostly in the $13 to $20 range.
-Frogs Leap Public House (44 Church St., Waynesville, 828-456-1930, www.frogsleappublichouse.org) is getting good reviews for its farm-to-plate New Southern menu ($18 to $36 for dinner entrées.)
+The best places to eat in town are Chef’s Table (30 Church St., Waynesville, 828-452-6210, www.thechefstableofwaynesville.com), which leans toward fine dining with appetizers like goat cheese risotto balls and entrées such as Prime ribeye and roast duck, from $25-$48 for dinner, with an extensive wine list.
+Closed Sunday.
+A local favorite is the more casual and homey The Sweet Onion (39 Miller St., Waynesville, 828-456-5559, www.sweetonionrestaurant.com), focused on updated Southern dishes such as bacon-wrapped meatloaf and mac and cheese with blue crab.
+Sandwiches and salads at The Sweet Onion for lunch is around $12 to $16, while dinner entrées are mostly in the $18 to $28 range.
+Closed Sunday and Monday.
+For good BBQ, go to Haywood Smokehouse (79 Elysinia Ave., Waynesville, 828-456-7275, www.haywoodsmokehouse.com).
+It also has locations in Dillsboro and in Franklin.

 All content copyright © Lan Sluder except selected photographs used by permission and brief quotations or other fair use text, which are owned by the copyright holder.